cmbi/kmad/README.md

 You can define your own features to be included in the alignment.
 This can be done with a configuration file (--conf flag).
-An example of a configuration file is provided in the KMAN directory ("conf_file_example").
+An example of a configuration file is provided in the KMAD directory ("conf_file_example").

 Description